 Spacious interior is well-organized.
 Sturdy and comfortable straps.
 Lined inside pocket makes it possible to safely carry a laptop.
 Nice style.
-Comes in eight color choices.
+Comes in numerous color choices.
 Interior compartment to help organize pencils, keys, cell phone, and other items.

 This backpack is an organizer, but does not have as much interior space as some others on the market.